 Why These Investments Can Be Attractive

-While we have previously made three different types of investments to build value for our stockholders – royalty monetizations, debt structures and hybrids of the two proceeding, it is our intent to prioritize equity investments in specialty pharmaceuticals over royalty monetizations and to significantly reduce debt investments.
+While we have previously made three different types of investments to build value for our stockholders – royalty monetizations, debt structures and hybrids of the two, it is our intent to prioritize equity investments in pharmaceuticals and eliminate future royalty monetizations and debt investments.